 If this is considered, MTAs are not contradicting µServices, but both complement each other.
 When designing an MTA, you still have to do your componentization homework to avoid the monolith.
 However, MTAs enable you to choose the “size” of your µService according to your trade-off decisions related to “coarse-grained” vs. “fine-grained” services.
 Furthermore, MTAs help you to manage your dependencies to others, a task which gets more difficult the more µServices are around you.

-Let’ start with a brief recap of how Fowler motivated the case for µServices (see the blog Microservices – a definition of this new architectural term from James Lewis and Martin Fowler, available at https://martinfowler.com/articles/microservices.html from January 2018).
+Let’ start with a brief recap of how Fowler motivated the case for µServices (see the blog Microservices – a definition of this new architectural term from James Lewis and Martin Fowler, available at https://martinfowler.com/articles/microservices.html – my last read-through was in January 2018).
 There are basically two promises: (1) improved scaling behavior and (2) componentization according to business capabilities and not according to technical capabilities and skills.